Running Tests

 /test-results/with the test, run, and agent IDs - Start the conversation by calling

-next-messageto get the first tester message - Enter a conversation loop where you relay messages between Voxli and your agent
+next-messageto get the first tester turn - Enter a conversation loop where you relay each turn between Voxli and your agent

 - Continue until Voxli signals